AnnaHoerschgen/Module_4_-_Cat_Reflection/README.md

 - Java 8 or higher
 - IDE (like IntelliJ IDEA, Eclipse) or command-line setup for running Java programs.

-## Example Output

-When the program runs, the output will be:
-Jimmy McGill meow :3

 ## Video Tutorial